return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/intel/iwlwifi/iwl-trans_h.rst

     return a vmalloc'ed buffer with debug data, maybe containing last TX'ed commands and similar.
 The buffer will be vfree'd by the caller.
     Note that the transport must fill in the proper file headers.

-dump_regs
-    dump using IWL_ERR configuration space and memory mapped registers of the device to diagnose failure, e.g., when HW becomes inaccessible.

 .. _`iwl_trans_ops.description`: